-SYNOPSIS – Jesus restored the sight of a blind beggar while “on the way” to his death in the city of Jerusalem – Mark 10:46-52.
+Jesus restored the sight of a blind beggar while he was “on the way” to his death in the city of Jerusalem – Mark 10:46-52.

-This is the last recorded healing miracle in the gospel of Mark.
-It is no coincidence that Jesus is designated the “Nazarene.”
-The only previous time when he was so identified was when he exorcised a demon, thus delivering someone oppressed by the Devil.
-That was his first recorded healing miracle in Mark.
-Thus, in this gospel, the name “Nazarene” frames his first and last healing miracles – (Mark 1:24).
+This is the last recorded healing miracle in Mark’s account.
+And here, Jesus is called the “Nazarene.”
+Previously, he was only so identified when he exorcised demons, thereby delivering someone from demonic oppression.
+And in the Gospel of Mark, the name “Nazarene” frames his first and last healing miracles – (Mark 1:24).

-The town of Jericho was approximately 24 kilometers from Jerusalem and about 1,660 meters lower in elevation than the city.
-For Jesus and his disciples, the remaining road to Jerusalem would be a steep ascent.
+The town of Jericho was approximately 24 kilometers from Jerusalem and over 1,600 meters lower in elevation.
+For Jesus and his disciples, the remaining road to Jerusalem would have been a very steep ascent.

-(Mark 10:46-52) – “And he goes into Jericho.
+- (Mark 10:46-52) – “And he went to Jericho.
 And he and his disciples and a large multitude depart from Jericho; the son of Timaeus, Bar-Timaeus, a blind beggar, was sitting beside the way.
-And, having heard that it is Jesus the Nazarene, he began to cry out and to say, ‘Jesus, Son of David, take pity on me!’
+And having heard that it is Jesus the Nazarene, he began to cry out and to say, ‘Jesus, Son of David, take pity on me!’
 And many were admonishing him that he should be silent, yet he so much the more was crying out, ‘Son of David, take pity on me.’
 And, coming to a stand, Jesus said, ‘Call him here!’
 And they called the blind man saying to him, ‘Take courage, rise, he is calling you.’
 Now he, having cast away his cloak, jumped up and came toward Jesus.
-And answering him Jesus said, ‘What do you desire me to do?’
+And answering him, Jesus said, ‘What do you desire me to do?’
 Then the blind man said to him, ‘Rabbouni, that I might see again!’
 And Jesus said to him, ‘Go!
 Your faith has saved you.’
-And straightway he saw again and was following him on the way.” – (Parallel passages – Matthew 20:29-34, Luke 18:35-43).
+And straightway he saw again and was following him on the way.”

-The name “Bar-Timaeus” is Aramaic and means “son of Timaeus,” presumably, his father’s name (bar = “son of”).
-This was not his personal name, which, for better or worse, has not been preserved in the written record.
-The gospel of Mark provides both the Greek and Aramaic versions of this name, another indicator that the original audience of ‘Mark’ consisted of Greek-speaking Gentiles unfamiliar with Judaism, Aramaic, and the Hebrew language.
+The name “Bar-Timaeus” is Aramaic for the “son of Timaeus.”
+Mark provides both the Greek and Aramaic versions of the phrase, and that indicates that his original audience consisted of Greek-speaking Gentiles unfamiliar with Judaism, Aramaic, or the Hebrew language.

-Jesus asked the same question he asked just previously of James and John – “What do you desire me to do?”
-Unlike the two brothers, Blin Bar-Timaeus did not ask for power or position, only to be restored to his full humanity.
-And unlike the preceding incident, the “Son of Man” granted the blind man’s request.
-Another parallel with the previous story is the designation of Bar-Timaeus for Jesus – ‘Rabbouni.’
+Jesus asked the blind man the same question he previously asked of James and John – “What do you desire me to do?”
+Unlike the two brothers, Bar-Timaeus did not ask for power or position, only to be restored to his full humanity.
+And unlike the preceding incident, the “Son of Man” granted this man’s request.

-At the beginning of the story, the blind man was sitting “beside the way” – Marginalized and on the sidelines of society.
+At the beginning of the story, the blind man was sitting “beside the way,” marginalized and sidelined by society.
 After being made whole, he began to follow Jesus “on the way” to Jerusalem.
-Up until this point, other than demons, only Peter had addressed Jesus with a messianic title (“Christ”) – (Mark 8:29).
+Up until that point, other than demons, only Peter had addressed Jesus with any of the common messianic titles – (Mark 8:29).

 “Son of David” carried strong messianic overtones.
-The irony is that it was a blind man who recognized who Jesus was, not the crowds or his disciples.
-Unlike some who interacted previously with him, immediately after the restoration of his sight, Bar-Timaeus began to “follow” Jesus on his way up to Jerusalem.
+The irony is that it was a blind man who recognized who Jesus was, the Messiah of Israel, and not the crowds or his disciples.
+Unlike some who had interacted with him, immediately after the restoration of his sight, Bar-Timaeus began to “follow” him on his way up to Jerusalem.